-When following the sales effectiveness manager, Matt recommends that sales operations teams enlist the talents of a sales operations director.
+When following the sales effectiveness manager, Matt recommends that sales ops teams enlist the talents of a sales operations director.
 This professional will play an important role in the sales operations team and help shape strategic decisions.

 While the context of every business is unique, this matrix can give you a good idea of the way you might want to put together an effective sales operations team.
 Essentially, you’ll need to secure your essential team members, in order to cover critical tasks.
 Then you can elaborate on their hard work with more specific roles.

 We’ll take a closer look at the roles you’ll need within your sales operations team later in this piece.
 So stay tuned.

 2. Agree on Sales Operations KPIs.

 Now you’ve clarified exactly what the sales operations process will look like, and you’ve put together a plan for building a team.
 So it’s time to take a look at the KPIs you’ll use to assess the performance of your team.

 Here’s a closer look at some of the most important KPIs you’ll need to monitor.

 Sales Forecasting Accuracy

 Your sales operations professionals will work very hard to try and optimize your sales forecasting activities.
 The more accurate those sales forecasts, the more effective you’ll be at planning your overall sales activities.
 Therefore, it’s important to measure your sales forecasting accuracy over time.